wayfair/one-version/ONE-VERSION.md

 The exact method used to determine a violation of the `One-Version` rule vary by package manager.

-### Yarn
+### Yarn & Berry

 **Note**: Unless stated otherwise, `yarn` refers to `yarn` v1. `Berry` will be used to refer to `yarn` v2+.

-Yarn workspaces contain a single, flat lockfile at the repository root.
+Yarn and Berry workspaces contain a single, flat lockfile at the repository root.
 The lockfile entries apply to all workspaces in the repository.

 In the below snippet there are two lockfile entries for the same dependency, `@babel/code-frame`.
 The resolved version depends on the version specifier requested, i.e. `^7.16.0` will resolve to `7.16.2`, but `^7.14.5` and `^7.0.0` will resolve to `7.15.8`.